Marnonel6/PhysicsSimulator_jack_in_a_box/README.md

 the jack the impact occurred.
 The impact update function is them called with the specific impact equation.
 The initial or tau^- conditions is then substituted into the impact equations.
 The impact equations are then solved for the tau^+ instance.
 Lambda is then checked and when lambda is very small the solution is considered as false and the next solution is considered.
-When the lambda is not small that sulution is then passed back as the new parameters at tau^+.
+When the lambda is not small that solution is then passed back as the new parameters at tau^+.

 `If your code works, you should describe in words what happens in the simulation and why you think it is correct (e.g., at a high level, describe why you think the behavior is reasonable or not).
 If your code works, this can be the end of your write-up.
 If your code works, your entire write-up will likely just be a few paragraphs.`
 The jack is started at a angle when dropped.
-It then impacts with the box while the box rotates couter-clockwise.
+It then impacts with the box while the box rotates counter-clockwise.
 The jack bounces off at an angle as the box has already started to rotate before the jack impacts with the box.
 The jacks bounce angles seems correct considering the angle of the box.
-The jack also starts to rotate after impact as the jack was dropped at angle relatice to the horizontal axis.
+The jack also starts to rotate after impact as the jack was dropped at angle relative to the horizontal axis.
 The rotation is slow as the angle is small.
-The jack then goes on to impact with the box in a resonable manner, where when the box starts to rotate faster then the impact has more energy and the jack bounces off with more energy and start spinning faster when the jack impacts in the correct orientation.
+The jack then goes on to impact with the box in a reasonable manner, where when the box starts to rotate faster then the impact has more energy and the jack bounces off with more energy and start spinning faster when the jack impacts in the correct orientation.